griccardos/sweep/README.md

 ## Alpha keys

 Same format as standard keyboard.
-Replace semicolon with quote, and move semicolon and colon as shifted comma and full stop.
+Replace semicolon with quote, which moves to symbol layer.

 ## Thumbs